-EU leader warns Europe won't tolerate aggression: 'not in Ukraine, not in the Indo-Pacific' | Law-Order
+EU leader warns Europe won't tolerate aggression: 'Not in Ukraine, not in the Indo-Pacific' | Law-Order

-European Commission President Ursula von der Leyen warned Monday that Europe would not tolerate aggression in Ukraine or the Indo-Pacific, as she renewed in a speech the EU's recognition of a 2016 arbitration decision that invalidated China's expansive claims in the disputed South China Sea.
+European Commission President Ursula von der Leyen warned on Monday that Europe won't tolerate aggression in Ukraine or the Indo-Pacific as she reaffirmed the EU's recognition of a 2016 arbitration decision that invalidated China's expansive claims in the disputed South China Sea.

 The award "is legally binding" and provides the basis for a peaceful resolution of the disputes, she said.

-The EU is ready to boost cooperation with the Philippines to foster regional maritime security by sharing information, carrying out threat assessments and bolstering the Philippine coast guard, she said.
+The European Union is ready to boost cooperation with the Philippines to foster regional maritime security by sharing information, carrying out threat assessments and bolstering the Philippine coast guard, she said.

-China has warned the US and its allies from meddling in what it says is a purely Asian dispute.
+China has warned the United States and its allies from meddling in what it says is a purely Asian dispute.
 It has turned seven disputed reefs into missile-protected island bases in the last decade, further alarming Western governments and rival claimants, including the Philippines, Vietnam, Malaysia, Brunei and Taiwan.

 Von der Leyen's visit to the Philippines is a sign of improving ties after a stormy period between the EU and Duterte over human rights.
 It's the first such top-level visit in nearly six decades of relations with the Philippines.